Updated November 28, 2020

 - Prey drive towards small dogs and cats, both on and off the lead

 With so many needing adoptions, it’s better for everyone to apply strict selection criteria at the start.
 And it shows in the figures.
-Their failure rates of 3.2% after 1 month and 7% after 6 months are as low as it gets.
+The reported failure rates of 3.2% after 1 month and 7% after 6 months are as low as it gets.

 Do Greyhounds Need Muzzles?

 - Greyhounds adopted through the GAP program can be awarded the numbered green collar that entitles them to go without a muzzle

-Greyhounds adopted elsewhere must be muzzled when not on your property.
+Other Greyhounds must be muzzled when not on your property.
 It’s not as bad as it sounds- their lightweight wire muzzles aren’t a major problem either in looks or use.
-Also, by law greyhounds must be on a leash at all times when in public.
+Greyhounds must also be on a leash at all times when in public.
 Recently South Australia has been trialing greyhound days at certain off leash dog parks but you need to book these quickly as demand is high.